Help Center> Server Migration Service> FAQs> Product Consultation> How Do I Configure Data Compression for a Linux Block-Level Migration?

 1. Log in to the SMS console.

-2. In the server list, locate the source server, and click Configure in the Target column.
+2. In the server list, locate the source server to be migrated and click Configure Target in the Migration Stage/Status column.

-3. On the Configure Basic Settings tab, select Advanced Options.
+3. On the Configure Basic Settings tab page, select Configure now next to Advanced Settings to expand advanced settings.

 Parameter